hvgmf/code-like-a-boss/README.md

 ```

 ### Use else for local scooping
-When the if statement is very simple and you can keep the variable within the scoop
+When the if statement is very simple and you can keep the variable within the scoop.

 ✅ YES
 ```go